Vincent Sardi Sr.

 Vincent Sardi Sr. (December 23, 1885 – November 19, 1969) was an American restaurateur.
 He served as the original founder of the restaurant Sardi's for more than 50 years.
-Sardi was honored the Special Tony Award at the 1st Tony Awards.
-He died in November 1969 at the Will Rogers Memorial Hospital in Essex County, New York, at the age 83.
-Sardi was buried in Flushing Cemetery.
+He was given the Special Tony Award at the 1st Tony Awards.

+Sardi died on November 19, 1969 at the Will Rogers Memorial Hospital in Essex County, New York, at the age 83.
+He was buried in Flushing Cemetery.